-Oil sector is a high risk and high return sector.
+Oil and gas sector is a high yielding sector that involves equally high risks.
 Data acquired for seismic evaluation of oilfields & reservoir modeling involves interpretation by technologically advanced software and equipment which is highly capital intensive and is largely prone to obsolescence.
 Therefore, the data is constantly being reanalyzed and reinterpreted with modern software and technology to help improve recovery of oil and gas reserves.
 The interpretation of data is done by using highly sophisticated and technologically advanced systems.
 However, the results may still be quite unpredictable.

 A key aspect of oil and gas Company's strategic planning and decision making is the varying amounts of risk inherent in the available asset investment options.
 Extending the production of old fields often entails making significant investment in existing pipelines, platforms and hubs to extend their lives.
-This is also an issue for many new small fields, which require access to existing infrastructure if they are to be economic to develop.
+This is also an issue for many new small fields, which require access to existing infrastructure if they are to develop economically.
 Without investment, this key infrastructure will be decommissioned earlier than necessary, potentially meaning recoverable resources are left stranded.